frictionlessdata/frictionless-py/docs/guides/describing-data.md

 title: Describing Data
 ---

-What does "describing data" mean?

-Frictionless is a project based on the [Frictionless Data Specifications](https://specs.frictionlessdata.io/).
-It's a set of patterns for creating metadata, including Data Package (for datasets), Data Resource (for files), and Table Schema (for tables).
+> This guide assumes basic familiarity with the Frictionless Framework.
+To learn more, please read the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction) and [Quick Start](https://framework.frictionlessdata.io/docs/guides/quick-start).

+> This guide is meant to be read in order from top to bottom, and reuses examples throughout the text.
+You can use the menu to skip sections, but please note that you might need to run code from earlier sections to make all the examples work.

-In other words, "describing data" means creating metadata for your data files.
-The reason for having metadata is simple: usually, data files themselves are not capable of providing enough information.
-For example, if you have a data table in a CSV format, it misses a few critical pieces of information:
+In Frictionless terms, "Describing data" means creating metadata for your data files.
+Having metadata is important because data files by themselves usually do not provide enough information to fully understand the data.
+For example, if you have a data table in a CSV format without metadata, you are missing a few critical pieces of information:
-- meaning of the fields e.g., what the `size` field means; is it clothes size or file size
+- the meaning of the fields e.g., what the `size` field means (does that field mean geographic size?
+Or does it refer to the size of the file?)
-- data types information e.g., is this field a string or an integer
+- data type information e.g., is this field a string or an integer?
 - data constraints e.g., the minimum temperature for your measurements
-- data relations e.g., identifiers connection
+- data relations e.g., identifier connections
 - and others

-```bash title="CLI"
-pip install frictionless
-```

 For a dataset, there is even more information that can be provided, like the general purpose of a dataset, information about data sources, list of authors, and more.
-Of course, when there are many tabular files, relational rules can be very important.
+Also, when there are many tabular files, relational rules can be very important.
 Usually, there are foreign keys ensuring the integrity of the dataset; for example, think of a reference table containing country names and other tables using it as a reference.
 Data in this form is called "normalized data" and it occurs very often in scientific and other kinds of research.

-Now that we have a general understanding of what "describing data" is, we can now articulate why it's important:
+Now that we have a general understanding of what "describing data" is, we can discuss why it is important:
 - **data validation**: metadata helps to reveal problems in your data during early stages of your workflow
 - **data publication**: metadata provides additional information that your data doesn't include

 These are not the only positives of having metadata, but they are two of the most important.
 Please continue reading to learn how Frictionless helps to achieve these advantages by describing your data.
+This guide will discuss the main `describe` functions (`describe`, `describe_schema`, `describe_resource`, `describe_package`) and will then go into more detail about how to create and edit metadata in Frictionless.

+For the following examples, you will need to have Frictionless installed.
+See our [Quick Start Guide](https://framework.frictionlessdata.io/docs/guides/quick-start) if you need help.

+```bash title="CLI"
+pip install frictionless
+```

 ## Describe Functions